(a) There is established a Concealed Pistol Licensing Review Board (“Board”) for the purpose of hearing appeals from:

 (A) The United States Attorney (“USAO”) for the District of Columbia or his or her designee; provided, that if the USAO declines to provide a representative, the Mayor shall appoint a person who is a former employee of the USAO;

 (B) The Attorney General for the District of Columbia or his or her designee;

 (C) A mental health professional employed by the Department of Behavioral Health, appointed by the Mayor;

-(E) Three public members appointed by the Mayor, as follows:
+(E) Seven public members appointed by the Mayor, as follows:

 (2) The appointment of members designated by subsection (b)(1)(D) and (b)(1)(E) of this section shall be made in accordance with the following provisions:

 (A) Each member shall be appointed for a term of 4 years, and shall continue to serve during that time as long as the member remains eligible for the appointment;